iPzard/svg-to-react/README.md

 # SVT to React

-> Convert SVG files into React components — in bulk.
+> Transform SVG files into React component files — in bulk.

 ## Description
 Allows you to convert all of your SVG files into React (.js) files.
 Place your SVGs in a root `svg/` folder, and run one of the scripts below.
 The single file option will create a single `./output/single/icons.js` file with each SVG available as an export.<br><br>